-How old is Cameron?
-When his age is divided by four, the calculator display ends in ".75" and when divided by five ends in ".6".
-How old do you think Cameron is?
+How old is Leah?
+When her age is divided by four, the calculator display ends in ".25" and when divided by five ends in ".8".
+How old do you think Leah is?

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.